kashi618/Atlas-of-Thoughts/PARA/3) Resource, Interests, Wiki/Jamais Vu.md

 ### Definition 📖
 French for *"Never Seen"*.

-Often experienced when one suddenlty forgets or doesn't recognise a word, person, or place they should already know.
+Often experienced when one suddenly forgets or doesn't recognise a word, person, or place they should already know.

 ### Related Terms ✏️
 - [[Déjà Vu]]